IllusionMan1212/android-native-example-odin/README.md

 This is a basic Android native example written completely in Odin.
 It adapts and rewrites mmozeiko's [C example](https://github.com/mmozeiko/android-native-example) to work with Odin.

-This requires that you write some basic bindings to the Android NDK in order to compile and run.
+This requires that you write some basic bindings to the Android NDK (or use mine https://github.com/illusionman1212/ndk-odin) in order to compile and run.
-And also a few extra EGL constants and procs.

 # Building